phytec/kivy-demo/doc/tutorials/installation.rst

      - 255.255.255.0 or /24
      - 192.168.3.10

-You can do it on your own with the :code:`ifconfig` or :code:`idk`.
+You can do it on your own with the :code:`ifconfig` or :code:`ip` command.

-Otherwise, here are the setps to configure the Ethernet connection on Ubuntu.
+Otherwise, here are the steps to configure the Ethernet connection on Ubuntu.
 If you are not using Ubuntu but want still stay close to this tutorial, you can install and use a PHYTEC Virtual Machine.

 To configure the IPv4 device information on Ubuntu you need to: